-This feature is in Technology Preview, for use only with assistance from Forgerock.
-Not for ISAPI Web Agent.
+This feature is in Technology Preview, for use only with assistance from Ping Identity.
+This feature is not for ISAPI Web Agent.

 This property provides support for single page applications (SPAs) that use embedded login or authorization dialogs within iframe or embed tags.